-To credit a project procured independently by LIPA, NYSERDA proposes to work with LIPA to determine an ISC-equivalent credit, reasonably derived from LIPA's contractual payments to developers and wholesale market revenues, to be applied against LIPA's BES Monthly Payment Obligation.
-For the purpose of ratepayer protection and in consultation with LIPA and DPS Staff, where appropriate, a limit on the credit provided to LIPA for each project may be established based on the cost of analogous ISC projects.
-Specific details would be developed in a BES contract between NYSERDA and LIPA.
+To credit a project procured independently by LIPA, NYSERDA proposed to work with LIPA to determine an ISC-equivalent credit, reasonably derived from LIPA's contractual payments to developers and wholesale market revenues, to be applied against LIPA's BES Monthly Payment Obligation.
+Specific details will be developed in a BES contract between NYSERDA and LIPA.
+The 2025 BES Approving Order agrees with NYSERDA's proposal and directs that, if NYSERDA and LIPA are unable to come to an agreement, NYSERDA shall consult with DPS Staff.
+42